Creating and Updating a Course

 Creating your curriculum is the most important aspect of using an LMS.
 Your curriculum is made up of all the content your students will receive.
 This guide will show you how to:

 - Set grading and access rules for students

 Once you have done that, you will be ready for the next steps:

 - Adding a Course to a Product, and

 - Adding your Course to a Group

 Create a New Course

-Remember to use the Save Course button in the top right corner to save your progress as you create your course.
-You must save before leaving the page to avoid losing any changes.
+Once you have saved the Course, remember to use the "Update Course" button in the top right corner to save your progress as you create your Course.
+You must update before leaving the page to avoid losing any changes.

 Choose a Name

 The Course name is the most important identifier you will create.